Running the previous build of Windows 11 or Windows 10 and the new build is not showing up for you?

 If you are running into this exact issue here’s the fix: Fix – Windows 11 upgrade fails with ‘We couldn’t update system reserved partition’ – TechNine

-If you RedReason is none and you are still not seeing the new build offered, you can re-trigger the compatibility check by Removing the entire ‘TargetVersionUpgradeExperienceIndicators’ key with all subkeys + reboot the device.
+If you RedReason is none and you are still not seeing the new build offered, you can re-trigger the compatibility check by Removing everything under the ‘TargetVersionUpgradeExperienceIndicators’ key + reboot the device.

 To do this with PowerShell (requires run as admin)